shoelace-style/localize/README.md

 By design, `lang` attributes on ancestor elements are ignored.
 This is for performance reasons, as there isn't an efficient way to detect the "current language" of an arbitrary element.
 I consider this a gap in the platform and [I've proposed properties](https://github.com/whatwg/html/issues/7039) to make this lookup less expensive.

+Fortunately, the majority of use cases appear to favor a single language per page.
+However, multiple languages per page are also supported, but you'll need to explicitly set the `lang` attribute on all components whose language differs from the one set in `<html lang>`.

 ## Usage

 First, install the library.